meltano/sdk/docs/reference.md

 ### `RESTStream.get_url_params()` Method

 Optional.
-This method returns a map (or list of maps) whose values can be substituted into the query URLs.
-A list of maps is returned if multiple calls need to be made.
+This method returns a map whose values should be passed as URL parameters.

 ### `RESTStream.prepare_request_payload()` Method